How to panel a wall: DIY wall panelling in 6 easy steps

 Step 5: Paint

-- Your paneling is all primed and ready for paint!
-Opt for a durable and easy clean Matt finish for wood paneling.
+- Your panelling is all primed and ready for paint!
+Opt for a durable and easy clean Matt finish for wood panelling.
 Cut in using a cutting-in paint brush (learn how to cut in when painting here) and use a roller to paint the rest of the wall and panels.
 Leave to dry for at least 4 hours before applying your second coat.

-Note: if your paneling is in a narrow, high-traffic area (such as a hallway) you can opt for an eggshell finish)
+Note: if your panelling is in a narrow, high-traffic area (such as a hallway) you can opt for an eggshell finish)

 Step 6: Varnish (optional)

-- We recommend using Bedec water-based vanish after painting with your MDF paint, to protect the paneling.
+- We recommend using Bedec water-based vanish after painting with your MDF paint, to protect the panelling.

 After you've painted and added vanish - sit back and admire your work.
 Yep, you did that.